-MHA Monahans developed this statement to comply with the UK Modern Slavery Act 2015.
+MHA Monahans Group LLP developed this statement to comply with the UK Modern Slavery Act 2015.
 It outlines our commitment to preventing modern slavery across our Firm and supply chain.
 Section 54 of the Act requires companies to be more transparent about how they tackle modern slavery in their supply chain.
 This includes detailed information on structures and relevant policies and systems.
-The Firm recognises that it has a responsibility to take a robust approach to slavery and human rafficking.
+The Firm recognises that it has a responsibility to take a robust approach to slavery and human trafficking.

 We are absolutely committed to preventing slavery and human trafficking in our corporate activities, and to ensuring that our supply chains are free from slavery, human trafficking, exploitation and discrimination.

 Firm’s structure and supply chains

 This statement covers the activities of MHA Monahans Group LLP.

 Our specialist team provides large corporates, owner managed businesses and individuals with a complete set of accountancy, advisory and wealth management services.
 The LLP has 13 Partners and around 200 staff in eight offices across the South West.
 MHA Monahans Group LLP is the UK member of Baker Tilly International, one of the world’s largest leading networks of independently owned and managed accountancy and business advisory firms.
 The LLP in the United Kingdom currently operates in 8 different offices: Bath, Chippenham, Frome, Glastonbury, Melksham, Swindon, Taunton and Trowbridge.

 The LLP undertakes due diligence when considering taking on new clients and suppliers and regularly reviews its existing clients and suppliers.